vincentbernat/snimpy/README.md

  1. You must load MIB before invoking additional threads.
  2. You must not share a session between several threads.

-When using SNMPv3, it is unknown if thread-safeness can be ensured because of this warning from the NetSNMP project:

-    Unfortunately, the SNMPv3 support was added about the same time as the thread support and since they occurred in parallel the SNMPv3 support was never checked for multi-threading correctness.
-It is most likely that it is not thread-safe at this time.

 Why another tool?
 -----------------